Bracknell Town Football Club was formed in 1896 as Old Bracknell Wanderers and changed its name to Bracknell F.C. in 1949.

 The 2018/19 season was our first venture into Step 4 for many years and once again we came close, finishing second behind Hayes & Yeading and missing out on promotion by losing the play-off final to Cheshunt.
 We reached the semi-final of the Velocity Trophy with impressive victories against sides higher up the footballing pyramid.

 We started the 2019/2020 season with a new stronger ambition and a number of new faces in the squad.
 It took slightly longer than planned to get things to gel and we needed to make a few changes to the set up.
-In October 2019 we welcomed back the familiar face of Mark Tallentire to the helm and along with Aaron Steadman they will hopefully rebuild on the platform that we started in 2016/17 and push the club forward to greater things in the coming seasons.
+In October 2019 we welcomed back the familiar faces of Mark Tallentire as Manager who will hopefully rebuild on the platform that we started in 2016/17 and push the club forward to greater things in the coming seasons.

 Bracknell Town FC is an FA Charter Standard Community Club providing a high-quality football experience for anyone involved with the club.

 We provide top quality coaches to both boys and girls aged 6 and above.
 Our new facilities including the latest 3G pitch (due for completion early Nov 2016) will allow Bracknell Town to offer the highest standard of grassroots football to the local community.